Ottumwa, Iowa: Transportation

 Ottumwa Regional Airport is a general aviation airport owned by the City of Ottumwa and is operated by the Airport Advisory Board.

 Amtrak, the national passenger rail system, provides service to the Ottumwa Amtrak station, operating its California Zephyr daily in both directions between Chicago, Illinois, and Emeryville, California, across the San Francisco Bay from San Francisco.

 Ottumwa Transit Authority operates bus services throughout the Ottumwa area.
 The fixed-route system includes five routes and a shopping shuttle.
 It also operates a para-transit service known as Ottumwa Transit Authority Lift and Job Access Reverse Commute (JARC), a dial-a-ride service geared towards employees.

 The five routes that operate Monday through Friday are: #1 North, #2 East West, #3 South Residential, #4 South Commercial, and #7 Airport.
 There are also two routes that operate on Saturday only; no routes operate on Sunday.

 10–15 Regional Transit Agency provides a regional dial-a-ride service throughout Appanoose, Davis, Jefferson, Keokuk, Lucas, Mahaska, Monroe, Van Buren, Wapello and Wayne counties.

 Currently, U.S. Route 34 and Iowa Highway 149 serve the town, replacing a former segment of U.S. Highway 63.
 Route 63 now bypasses the town as part of the Burlington to Des Moines expressway.
 The Jefferson Street Viaduct over the Des Moines River is listed on the National Register of Historic Places.

 Railroads

 The BNSF Railway has tracks through Ottumwa.
 This is a major corridor in the Chicago-Omaha line that is double track, and western coal makes up a large percentage of the freight carried on this line.
 The BNSF tracks travel under U.S. Highway 34, pass through the business district, under the U.S. Highway 63 bridge, cross the Iowa, Chicago and Eastern Railroad tracks at grade, exit Ottumwa, and later cross over the Des Moines River on their way to Albia, Iowa, and later Omaha, Nebraska.

 The Iowa, Chicago and Eastern Railroad was acquired by the Canadian Pacific in 2008.
 Ottumwa is located on the Davenport, Iowa, to Kansas City, Mo. line and is a crew change point.

 The Norfolk Southern Railway has trackage rights over the BNSF through Ottumwa.

-Historic preservation

-Ottumwa has many historic structures as well as several historic districts that are listed on the National Register.
-The city has an active Historic Preservation Commission that works to preserve some of the most important structures in the community since 1989.
-The following structures and districts are listed on the National Register of Historic Places.